School of Prophets

 9. Angels and the Tribulation

-10. Angelic Battle
+10. Angelic Battle in the Heavens

 11. Angels from the Bottomless Pit

-12. Angels in Etermity Future
+12. Angels in Eternity Future

 BIB 657 The Satanic Trinity

-1. Satan's (Lucifer's) Creation and Rebellion
+1. Lucifer's Creation and Rebellion

 2. Satan's Subtle Strategy - Adam and Eve